 Georgia was the second country in the world to adopt Christianity in the 4th century.
 Historically, the church played an important role in preserving Georgian identity, and while largely left aside during the communist rule, it has emerged as the country’s most loved institution.
 Hundreds of medieval monasteries can be visited all around the country.
 Reminiscent of Romanesque art they are easily recognisable, due to their tall drum and conic shape dome.
 Apart from that, Georgia is home to two uniquely authentic cave monasteries: Vardzia and David Gareja.

 In Georgia there is a long tradition of building colourful vernacular architecture.
-Different regions have different house types but some features can be found everywhere.
+Different regions have different house types but they do share some features.
 A typical Georgian urban house would be a two storey building with a characteristic balcony with lace like decoration.
 Some of them with modest classical wooden balustrades others with arabesque shapes.
 Tbilisi’s houses are larger and have balconies spanning over several stories.
 In the wine region of Kakheti, the town of Sighnaghi hosts many outstanding traditional houses.

 Fin de Siècle and Art Nouveau Architecture